-Join David Powers for an in-depth discussion in this video Loading the test data into a database, part of Exporting Data to Files with PHP.
+Join David Powers for an in-depth discussion in this video Loading the test data into a database, part of PHP: Exporting Data to Files.

 Before we can start exporting datas of various file formats, we need some data to work with.
 Although php is frequently used with a MySQL database, the export code that we will be working with in course, is not specific to MySQL.
 So the exercise files for this video, provide the test data in two formats.
 I've got the exercise files on my desktop.
 Let's just open that folder.
 In the chapter one folder.
 Add 01_01.
 And, you can see that there are two files in there.

 The one on the right, phpexport.sql, has all the data ready for importing into a MySQL database.
 The one on the left, phpexport.db, is an SQLite database file.
 The simplest, option is the use the SQLite file.
 You don't even need SQLite installed on your server.
 All you need to do, is to copy this file, phpexport.db.
 To a convenient location on your computer, and that's it.

 But hang around for a moment, I'll describe the data we'll be working with, after showing how to import the data into MySQL.
 Now, I'm going to be using phpMyAdmin, but you can use Navicat or any other method you prefer.
 I'm going to create a new database, called phpexport.
 You can use an existing database if you prefer.
 The names of the tables we'll be importing, are arrangements, cars, and makes.
 So let's create that new database, call it phpexport.

 And then just click Create.
 The database has been created.
 We now need to create, a user account for it.
 So, click the Users tab, and then Add user.
 And the user name will be Exporter.
 We want to limit it to local host.
 I'm going to use a very simple password, lynda.
 And scroll down to the bottom, and click Go at the bottom right.
 That's added the new user.
 We now need to edit the privileges.
 So, click Edit Privileges for Exporter.